EduardaSRBastos/portfolio/README.md

-# My Portfolio Website - Eduarda's Portfolio (WIP)
+# My Portfolio Website - Eduarda's Portfolio

 This is my personal portfolio website, where I showcase my skills, projects, and experience as a web developer.
-The website is built using HTML, CSS, and JavaScript, and it is hosted on GitHub Pages at https://github.com/EduardaSRBastos/portfolio/.
+The website is built using HTML, CSS, and JavaScript, and it is hosted on GitHub Pages at [Eduarda's Portfolio](https://eduardasrbastos.github.io/portfolio/).

 ## Table of Contents